Signs of a Bad Wheel Bearing You CAN'T Ignore - Detroit Axle

 Repair should not be postponed at this point.

 If surrounding components are damaged, neglecting grinding can raise repair prices from about $300 to $600 for a hub replacement to more than $800.
+Bearing and hub failures have also appeared in recalls catalogued by NHTSA’s recalls database, which is why mechanics treat persistent grinding as a do-not-defer issue.

 4. Steering Wheel Vibration